The Folders Tab

 Daily nutrition banner

-A banner at the top of the Food folder shows your total calories and carbs for today.
+A banner at the top of the Calories folder shows your total calories, carbs, and protein for today.
 Updated as you capture meals throughout the day.

 Per-photo calorie overlay